Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

-Learning-based techniques have recently been explored in throughput maximization tasks \cite{marl, rl2, 9014164, estimationError, stern2019massive}.
-In \cite{marl}, \ac{MARL} is used to design grant-free random access schemes suited for \ac{mMTC} scenarios.
-Similarly, in \cite{rl2}, \ac{RL} is employed to develop a coordinated random access scheme for industrial \ac{IoT} networks, where nodes generate sporadic, correlated traffic.
-However, both \ac{RL} and \ac{MARL} approaches tend to suffer from scalability issues, especially in large-scale random access schemes.
 A more lightweight approach is proposed in \cite{estimationError}, where the authors develop a stochastic gradient descent-based algorithm to optimize slot allocation probabilities.
 While promising, their method assumes knowledge of activity estimation errors, which may not always be available in real-world settings.
 The work in \cite{GNNUplinkScheduling} propose a \ac{GNN}-based, distributed framework to optimize uplink scheduling requests in industrial \ac{IoT} scenarios, reducing redundant scheduling messages and communication overhead; unlike our work, which targets reliable transmission of multiple shared messages, their focus is on scheduling-request reduction and efficient distributed coordination.
 Finally, a related problem is explored in \cite{stern2019massive}, where the authors aim to reliably transmit a shared alarm message by superposing individual signals.
 Unlike the collision model we adopted, this approach does not require coordination between the nodes and relies on signal superposition for reliable transmission.

-In this work, we extend the study of decentralized \ac{MAC} scenarios by introducing the challenge of transmitting multiple shared messages under dynamic activation probabilities while maintaining low complexity and scalability, filling a gap not fully addressed by previous methods.
+In this work, we extend the study of decentralized \ac{MAC} scenarios by considering the challenge of transmitting multiple shared messages under dynamic activation probabilities.
+By maintaining low complexity and high scalability, our approach fills a critical gap left by previous methods: {ensuring the reliable delivery of shared state information, rather than merely maximizing throughput for independent messages.}